Professional-grade mypy configuration

 type: ignore[<error-code>]s or a set of targeted configuration flags instead of silencing everything for the module in question.
 Otherwise the modules which depend on the erroneous module are also affected and, in the worst scenario, the developers don’t have a clue about it as the time bomb is well-hidden deep inside a configuration file.

-Want to join Jerry and build great things at Wolt? 👋 Check all of our engineering roles!
+Want to join Jerry and build great things with Python at Wolt? 👋 We are looking for multiple Senior Python Engineers!